 Maybe you like to start small and build from there, whatever works for you.
 Make a list if that's helpful to you, and then check out the stuff that you want to buy either at a friend's

 Then have it there for people to look through, that can be really super helpful to other people in your group, and it might be a way for you to sell or give away some of the stuff.

 One of the things that I've really come to appreciate was beginning and end dates to our school year.
 We did do year-round schooling for quite a while, but it left us all feeling like we were just really on a never-ending hamster wheel.
 We never really felt like, “Okay, we're done.”

-Maybe that’s just us, but just a tip that we found was we would start at the end of summer, we would go pretty hard and fast and not take a lot of breaks until Christmas break, take like three to four weeks off at Christmas, start again early mid-January, and just hit it hard till the end of April or early May and be done.
-Part of that does have to do with the fact that we live in the Far North, and so when winters here, there’s no reason to not be inside and doing homeschool and reading the books and sitting by the fire and doing all the things.
+Maybe that's just us, but just a tip that we found was we would start at the end of summer, we would go pretty hard and fast and not take a lot of breaks until Christmas break, take like three to four weeks off at Christmas, start again early mid-January, and just hit it hard till the end of April or early May and be done.
+Part of that does have to do with the fact that we live in the Far North, and so when winters here, there's no reason to not be inside and doing homeschool and reading the

 Once it's summer out, we wanted to be outside gardening and riding bikes and all those kinds of things, but that worked for us.
 If you like year-round homeschooling, definitely do that.
 I really found that setting a yearly academic schedule of 30 to 36 weeks really helped us feel like we got more done, we felt better about what we did get done.
 We actually started looking forward to what was ahead instead of feeling like we were never ever done with school.
 That again, is another area for you to evaluate and determine what works best for your family!